 Before I ever got around to making jam, I used to think it would be a complicated process.
 But once I'd made it, I realized that it couldn't be simpler and I've been hooked for many years now.
 If you've never tried your hand at making your own preserves, I'd highly recommend it.
 Believe me, there's nothing that makes you feel more like a domestic goddess for so little work. 🙂

-- 4 heaping cups of ripe red raspberries
+- 4 heaping cups raspberries

 - 3 ¼ cups turbinado sugar